 Life is full of ups and downs, and being able to remain optimistic can help you to move through even some of the darkest times.
-Optimism is not about seeing rainbows and butterflies around every corner, but allowing us to learn from situations, find small positives and see new opportunities – even when things get tough.
+Optimism is not about seeing rainbows and butterflies around every corner, but about learning from situations, finding small positives, and seeing new opportunities – even when things get tough.

 It’s often assumed that optimistic people were simply born or raised that way.
 Though it’s a skill that people can learn and develop at any age.

 With this in mind, we’ve pulled together a selection of tools to help you take a more positive, proactive approach to every situation.
 If you’re struggling with anything at the moment, a little optimism can go a long way in restoring some hope and happiness.

 What is optimism?